lm2612/Tutorials/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+This is the same problem as Tuesday, although we are using a larger dataset.
+We will build a simple neural network in Pytorch and you will learn how to code up the training loop, following the steps discussed in class.
+Look out for signs of overfitting and explore different neural network structures.
+Compare the results to the linear regression model we built on Tuesday.

 ### Part 4: Computer vision
 We will build a convolutional neural network (CNN) classifier to classify cats and dogs, using the Oxford-IIIT-Pet dataset.